MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/confidential-ledger-rest-readme.md

 ms.devlang: javascript
 ms.service: confidentialledger
 ---
-# Azure Confidential Ledger REST client library for JavaScript - Version 1.0.0
+# Azure Confidential Ledger REST client library for JavaScript - version 1.0.0

 Azure Confidential Ledger provides a service for logging to an immutable, tamper-proof ledger.
 As part of the [Azure Confidential Computing][azure_confidential_computing]